Maddy Gordon: Central Pulse

 Gordon was a member of the Central Pulse team that won the 2018 Netball New Zealand Super Club tournament.
 She was subsequently a prominent member of the Pulse teams that won the 2019, 2020 and 2022 ANZ Premiership titles.
 She was Grand Final MVP as she helped Pulse win the 2020 title.
 After an outstanding 2023 season for Pulse, Gordon was included in Brendon Egan's Stuffs team of the season and was recalled to the New Zealand team for the 2023 Netball World Cup.

 Queensland Firebirds

 Gordon signed with the Queensland Firebirds for the 2026 Suncorp Super Netball season.

-New Zealand
+International career

 In August 2020, Gordon was included in the 2020–21 New Zealand squad.
 She was the sole debutant featured in the squad.
 On 3 March 2021, Gordon made her senior debut for New Zealand against Australia during the 2021 Constellation Cup.
+Gordon was named in the squad for the 2026 Commonwealth Games, where the Silver Ferns won their first Commonwealth Games gold medal in 16 years, defeating Jamaica in the final.